benevolent-games/rogue/s/packs/kv/readme.md

 > 🚨 ***not yet published*** -- this project has not yet been published as its own npm package, so this readme is a draft for when that happens

-# 🪇 `@benev/kv` — Key-value Json Database for TypeScript
+# 🪇 `@benev/kv` — Key-value Json Database

-I just wanted a damn simple database.
+I just wanted a damn simple typescript database.

-With Kv, the keys are strings, and the values are automatically serialized as json.
+String keys.
+Json values.

-Kv is an abstract database interface, where you jam in different "cores", like the `MemCore` for temporarily in-memory storage, or the [leveldb](https://github.com/Level/level) `LevelCore` for writing to disk on a server.
+Kv is an agnostic interface.
+You jam in different "cores" to write data in-memory, or to local storage, or to [leveldb](https://github.com/Level/level).

-Kv can do smart stuff, like namespacing, batch operations, and atomic write transactions.
+Kv does smart stuff, like namespacing, batch operations, and atomic write transactions.

 <br/>